nogibjj/DE-Project-Repo-Durga/README.md

 # IDS 706 Project 1 - Onilne Banking Data Analysis on Azure Databricks Cluster

 ## About Project
-In this project, we try to analyze online banking data by querying the db.
+In this project, we try to analyze online banking data by querying the spark database.
 Cluster is hosted on Microsoft Azure Cluster via Databricks.
 There are two ways we can query:
 1. Using the API
 2. Using the CLI